s292s/GUTrain/README.md

 # GUTrain
-"Unlock your potential with [Your Website Name].
+"Unlock your potential with GUTrain.
 Explore diverse training opportunities tailored to your goals.
 Find, enroll, and excel! #Training #Opportunities"